mdolab/MACH-Aero/machAeroTutorials/overset_surface_mesh.rst

 This will indicate where the ``near_tip`` mesh will start.
 The ``near_wing`` mesh will go right to the tip of the wing.
 But because ADflow uses an ``Implicit Hole Cuttin Scheme`` we only have to make sure, that the ``near_tip`` mesh is slightly smaller than the ``near_wing`` mesh.
 This will ensure, that the overlapping region is approximately where we cut the database.
-In this way we can make sure, the solver does not have to interpolate in a critical region (like the wing tip for example).
+In this way we are certain, the solver does not have to interpolate in a critical region (like the wing tip).

 1. Click on ``Create`` -> ``Planes``
 2. Choose ``Constant X, Y or Z``